IDA Pro MCP server

 • get_string_at: Get the string at a specified address

-• get_string_list or get_strings: Get all strings in the binary (with addresses)
+• get_strings: Get all strings in the binary (with addresses)

 Best Practices for Binary Analysis

-When analyzing binaries through the MCP server, consider this workflow:
+When analyzing binaries with this tool, consider the following workflow:

-2. Review the import table to understand external dependencies
+2. Review the import table to understand what external functions are called

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json file so that it is available in all of your projects.